 TDengine adopts a relational data model, so we need to build the "database" and "table".
 Therefore, for a specific application scenario, it is necessary to consider the design of the database, STable and ordinary table.
 This section does not discuss detailed syntax rules, but only concepts.

-Different types of data collection points often have different data characteristics, including frequency of data collecting, length of data retention time, number of replicas, size of data blocks, whether to update data or not, and so on.
+Different types of data collection points often have different data characteristics, including data sampling rate, length of data retention time, number of replicas, size of data blocks, whether to update data or not, and so on.
 To ensure TDengine working with great efficiency in various scenarios, TDengine suggests creating tables with different data characteristics in different databases, because each database can be configured with different storage strategies.
-When creating a database, in addition to SQL standard options, the application can also specify a variety of parameters such as retention duration, number of replicas, number of memory blocks, time accuracy, max and min number of records in a file block, whether it is compressed or not, and number of days a data file will be overwritten.
+When creating a database, in addition to SQL standard options, the application can also specify a variety of parameters such as retention duration, number of replicas, number of memory blocks, time resolution, max and min number of records in a file block, whether it is compressed or not, and number of days covered by a data file.
 For example:

 The above statement will create a database named “power”.
-The data of this database will be kept for 365 days (it will be automatically deleted 365 days later), one data file created per 10 days, and the number of memory blocks is 4 for data updating.
+The data of this database will be kept for 365 days (data will be automatically deleted 365 days later), one data file will be created per 10 days, the number of memory blocks is 4, and data updating is allowed.
 For detailed syntax and parameters, please refer to Data Management section of TAOS SQL.

 After the database created, please use SQL command USE to switch to the new database, for example:

-Replace the database operating in the current connection with “power”, otherwise, before operating on a specific table, you need to use "database name. table name" to specify the name of database to use.
+Specify the database operating in the current connection with “power”, otherwise, before operating on a specific table, you need to use "database-name.table-name" to specify the name of database to use.